samestep/floretta/CONTRIBUTING.md

 ## Wasm

-To compile Floretta itself into a Wasm binary (if you're on nightly Rust):
+To compile Floretta itself into a Wasm binary:

 ```sh
 .github/wasm.py